digitalocean/terraform-provider-digitalocean/docs/resources/gradientai.md

   - **hf_token** (Optional, Sensitive) - HuggingFace token used to access `ACCESS_TYPE_PRIVATE` or `ACCESS_TYPE_GATED` repositories.
 Write-only — the API never echoes it back and Terraform retains the value only in state.
 - **description** (Optional) - Description of the custom model.
 - **tags** (Optional) - Set of user-defined tags associated with the custom model.
+- **license** (Optional, Computed) - License of the model.
+Defaults to the value reported by the importer.
+Caller-supplied overrides are accepted only for `SOURCE_TYPE_SPACES_BUCKET` imports; setting this attribute on any other source type is rejected at plan time.
+- **parameters** (Optional, Computed) - Parameter-count summary for the model (e.g. `8B`).
+Defaults to the value reported by the importer.
+Caller-supplied overrides are accepted only for `SOURCE_TYPE_SPACES_BUCKET` imports; setting this attribute on any other source type is rejected at plan time.
+- **input_modalities** (Optional, Computed) - List of input modalities supported by the model (e.g. `["text"]`).
+Defaults to the values reported by the importer.
+Caller-supplied overrides are accepted only for `SOURCE_TYPE_SPACES_BUCKET` imports; setting this attribute on any other source type is rejected at plan time.
+- **output_modalities** (Optional, Computed) - List of output modalities produced by the model.
+Defaults to the values reported by the importer.
+Caller-supplied overrides are accepted only for `SOURCE_TYPE_SPACES_BUCKET` imports; setting this attribute on any other source type is rejected at plan time.
 - **preferred_gpu_region** (Optional) - Preferred GPU region where the model artifacts should be staged.
 Set at import time only.
 - **accept_terms_and_conditions** (Optional) - Whether the caller accepts the model provider's terms and conditions.
 Defaults to `false`.
 Write-only and consulted only at import time.